Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

 Let's get started!!
 <h2 id="Building the chatbot">Building the chatbot</h2>
-For this project you need to be able to access Amazon Cloudfront, Cloudformation, Cognito, Lambda, Lex, S3 and Rekogntion.
+For this project we will use Amazon Cloudfront, Cloudformation, Cognito, Lambda, Lex, S3 and Rekogntion.
 I recommend having a code editor such as Visual Studio Code , to complete Amazon Rekogntion website integration and Amazon Lex website integration

 <h3 id="Basic Voice Interactions">Basic Voice Interactions</h3>